olof/aoc/README.md

 make
 make all
 make dec04
+make dec04 year=2020
 ```

 Run only a specific problem of a day (1 or 2), with the problem
 make variable, e.g. `make dec04 problem=2`.
 By default, it will
 run both problems of the current day (in EST timezone).
+All the
+make targets are designed for running on a single year, by
+default the current year.
+This can be overriden using the year
+variable, as can be seen in the last example above.

 Enable timing by setting the time=y var, e.g. `make time=y`: